Founder of the Leathercraft Store

 Learning Leather Craft

 To advance my leather craft skills, I read lots of books and talked to anyone I could who knew anything about leather work.
 My father Gerald, in later years, warned my wife-to-be that every vacation would be a leather vacation.
-In other words I would find something related to leather work in every trip, to glean knowledge from someone.
-It could be visiting tannerys, shoe manufacturing plants, other leather workers, harness shops, leather dye and polish manufacturerers, etc.
+In other words, I would find something related to leather work in every trip, to glean knowledge from someone.
+It could be visiting tanneies, shoe manufacturing plants, other leather workers, harness shops, leather dye and polish manufacturers, etc.

 An exciting excursion on our family summer vacation when I was a young teenager was an annual visit to Village Pottery in New London, Prince Edward Island.
 This craft shop had a leather shop upstairs run by Ian Scott and a pottery studio downstairs.
 Ian also taught a leather program at Holland College.
 When I first met Ian, he agreed to meet us at the college and give us a private tour of the facility since the program was closed for the summer.

 In my early teens, I refined my skills when I was given special permission to take an evening leather working course with adults through Dartmouth Continuing Education.
 While in high school I struck up a friendship with the owners of George's Shoe repair shop, who allowed me to come after school to talk shop and observe leather working and repairs.
 A lot of valuable skills were learned from these visits.
 Global News did a segment on them when the Rapanakis couple retired from their shoe repair business in 2004.